Mosca42/WorldProtector/README.md

 - /wp flag: allows to define one or several flags (rules) for a region to protect it.

 ## Flags
-Currently, there are twenty flags :
+Currently, there are twenty one flags :

-- break : if active, it forbids players to break the region's blocks.
+- break: if active, it forbids players to break the region's blocks.

-- place : if active, it forbids players to put on.
+- place: if active, it forbids players to put on.

-- explosions : if active, all explosions will be blocked in the region (doesn't work under Sponge).
+- explosions: if active, all explosions will be blocked in the region (doesn't work under Sponge).

-- mob-spawning-monsters : if active, it forbids monsters to spawn in the region.
+- mob-spawning-monsters: if active, it forbids monsters to spawn in the region.

-- mob-spawning-animal : if active, it forbids animals to spawn in the region.
+- mob-spawning-animal: if active, it forbids animals to spawn in the region.

-- mob-spawning-all : if active, it forbids mobs to spawn in the region.
+- mob-spawning-all: if active, it forbids mobs to spawn in the region.

-- use : if active, it forbids all player's interactions on all containers in the region.
+- use: if active, it forbids all player's interactions on all containers in the region.

-- chest-access : if active, it forbids all player's interactions on chest containers in the region.
+- chest-access: if active, it forbids all player's interactions on chest containers in the region.

-- invincible : if active, all players become invincible in the region.
+- invincible: if active, all players become invincible in the region.

-- damage-players : if active, players can't be strike down in the region.
+- damage-players: if active, players can't be strike down in the region.

-- enderpearls : if active, it forbids teleportation in the region thanks to a enderpearls.
+- enderpearls: if active, it forbids teleportation in the region thanks to a enderpearls.

-- item-drop : if active, it forbids to drop items
+- item-drop: if active, it forbids to drop items

-- exp-drop : if active, it forbids to drop experience
+- exp-drop: if active, it forbids to drop experience

-- creeper-explosions : if active, the Creeper explosions will be blocked in the region (doesn't work under Sponge).
+- creeper-explosions: if active, the Creeper explosions will be blocked in the region (doesn't work under Sponge).

-- other-explosions : if active, explosions outside Creeper will be blocked in the region (doesn't work under Sponge).
+- other-explosions: if active, explosions outside Creeper will be blocked in the region (doesn't work under Sponge).

-- damage-animals : if active, animals can't be hit in the region.
+- damage-animals: if active, animals can't be hit in the region.

+- damage-villagers: if active, villagers can't be hit in the region.

-- damage-monsters : if active, monsters can't be hit in the region.
+- damage-monsters: if active, monsters can't be hit in the region.

-- send-chat : if active, it forbids players in the region to send messages in the chat (doesn't block the commands).
+- send-chat: if active, it forbids players in the region to send messages in the chat (doesn't block the commands).

-- fall-damage : if active, players don't have fall damage in the region.
+- fall-damage: if active, players don't have fall damage in the region.

-- pickup-item : if active, players can't pick up items on the ground in the region.
+- pickup-item: if active, players can't pick up items on the ground in the region.

 If you have any ideas about flags, don't hesitate to propose it to me.